rorclast/fencing_tournament/README.md

 # fencing_tournament
-A Python 3 solution to a fencing tournament problem (inside a Laravel 5 project)
+A Laravel 5 project to create test cases for a fencing tournament problem.

-The problem description is found in the file FencingTournament.pdf and it's solution in FencingTournament.py.
-There's also an artisan command to generate test cases for the problem.
 To create a test case:

   (1) clone the repo,
   (2) install composer (if it's not installed),